-Uses protected by the public trust have traditionally been navigation, commerce, and fisheries, including the right to fish, hunt, bathe, swim, to use for boating and general recreation purposes the navigable waters of the state, and to use the bottom of the navigable waters for anchoring, standing, or other purposes.
-The construction of the navigable waters for anchoring, standing, or other purposes.
-The surposes of the state, and to use the bottom of the navigable waters for anchoring, standing, or other purposes.
-The construction of the navigable water send to use the surface is the agricultural discharges effects on fisheries.
+bottom of the navigable waters for anchoring, standing, or other purposes.
+Groundwater is not itself a public trust resource.
+Here the only public trust resource at issue is the agricultural discharges effects on fisheries.
 The evidence in the record shows that the Central Coast Water Board safeguarded fisheries with the requirement to meet surface water quality objectives protective of fish and wildlife beneficial uses and by requiring mitigation measures to the extent the General WDRs itself impacts public trust resources.

-Even if consideration of the public trust is required, the Central Coast Water Board is not obligated to perform a separate supplemental analysis to determine the effect on the public trust resources if it has already performed analysis which addresses its obligations under the public trust doctrine.
+Even if consideration of the public trust is required, the Central Coast Water Board is not obligated to perform a separate supplemental analysis to determine the effect on the public trust resources if it has already performed an analysis which addresses its obligations under the public trust doctrine.
 Here the Central Coast Water Board has considered fishery protections in adopting the Basin Plan and its protection of fish and wildlife beneficial uses.
 Further, the General WDRs require dischargers to meet the water quality objectives over time through its requirements including ranch-level surface discharge monitoring and reporting when water quality objectives are not met.